ASL Airlines

 ASL CargoVision forum members recognise and embrace the challenge to reduce and eliminate carbon emissions through innovative and environmentally sustainable technologies.

-ASL Aviation Holdings has announced partnership agreements with CargoVision Forum members Universal Hydrogen and ZeroAvia.
-ASL will provide ATR-72 aircraft to both companies for their hydrogen programme development.
+ASL Aviation Holdings announced partnership agreements with CargoVision Forum member, ZeroAvia.
+ASL will provide ATR-72 aircraft to the company for their hydrogen programme development.

 Given the enormity of the task, time is short if aviation is to reach its emissions targets by 2030 and 2050.
 It is therefore essential that the foundations are laid between now and 2030 to realise net zero CO2 emissions in 2050 and reduce the reliance on economic measures.